Click Here> Upcoming PresentATIONS

 STEP 4: Research How to Use Your Medicaid

-It can seem like jumping the gun to start shopping for services before you’ve even started your application but not all senior services and communities take Medicaid clients.
+It can seem like jumping the gun to start shopping for services before you’ve even started your application, but not all senior services and communities take Medicaid clients.
 Many that do also have wait lists or only take a limited number of Medicaid clients at a time.
-To avoid the frustration of having gotten on Medicaid and being unsure where you can use it it’s best to start early, ask yourself some important questions like.
+To avoid the frustration of being Medicaid approved and being unsure where your loved one can be placed, it is best to start early.

 - What kind of care MUST the applicant have?